Managing bulky waste – your responsibilities

 Managing your own bulky waste

+Most local authorities have a bulky waste disposal scheme, you may also contact the Environment Agency for advice.
+Simply logon to their websites for details.
+There is usually a small charge for disposing of bulky items.
 If you need further advice about how you can dispose of unwanted items, please get in touch by emailing email@example.com or by calling our customer service centre on 0800 678 1221.

 What to do if you see illegal fly tipping